-There are a zillion fantastic things to do and see on Hawaii’s Big Island, and it can be hard to pare it all down and fit it all into one vacation!
-From luaus to lava, from palaces to mountain peaks, there’s something on the Big Island for everyone!
+There are a zillion fantastic things to do and see on the Island of Hawai’i, and it can be hard to pare it all down and fit it all into one vacation!
+From luaus to lava, from palaces to mountain peaks, there’s something on the Island of Hawai’i for everyone!
 This handy dandy bucket list has all the best and most unique things the island has to offer, and hopefully it will help you plan your best trip yet.

 1. See the Lava

 Hawaii has everything you could ask for in a tropical island: beauty, flowers, friendly people, gorgeous water, sand in multiple colors, etc. But it has one thing that not every island can boast… an active volcano!
 Hawaii Volcanoes National Park is an absolute must-do when on the Island of Hawaii.
 In fact, many people take day trips from other islands just to see it!
 We recommend a whole day in the park.
 The park rangers are happy to answer questions and are a fountain of information!